terragraph/tgnms/analytics/README.md

-# PyAnalytics
+# NMS Analytics
-The python analytics aims providing basic tools and framework for network stats IO and analysis.
+The Analytics aims at providing basic tools and framework for network stats IO and analysis.
 Potential usage includes network health monitoring, issue pin-pointing, automative diagnostic, and data-driver controller designs.

 ## Features

-PyAnalytics Currently can:
+Analytics Currently can:

 * Link Metrics Computation: read time series from the Beringei Query Server and compute simple stats (mean and variance), and log to JSON and plot.